Looking to become an SEO Specialist in Malaysia but not sure how to get started?

-If you start relying on SEO checklist it becomes a routine and you become inflexible and unaware that the checklist is not working anymore.
+If you start relying on an SEO checklist it becomes a routine and you become inflexible and unaware that the checklist is not working anymore.

 As you know, search engines are constantly changing all the time.

-You need to start adapting the new changes in search engines.
+You need to start adapting to the new changes in search engines.
 If you’re fond of the checklist, it will make you blindly walk through the process and end up with poor results.

 You need to be result-oriented.
 Drop-in rankings are common and you need to adapt to the changes and identify what is wrong and fix them.
 Don’t be shy in asking help if things are not working.